sentialabs/sentialabs.com/_posts/2018-10-21-Integrating-EKS-with-other-AWS-services.md

 Elastic Container Service for Kubernetes (somehow abbreviated to EKS) is Amazon's implementation of a managed Kubernetes service.
 In a nutshell, Amazon provides the master nodes, you provide the worker nodes, you do some configuration, and voilà: you have a highly available, scalable, and relatively cheap Kubernetes cluster.

 Some EKS specific features:
-- The workers nodes for EKS are provided by EC2 instances in an autoscaling group.
+- The worker nodes for EKS are provided by EC2 instances in an autoscaling group.
 Fargate support for EKS is expected to be released soon.
 - You can assign IAM roles to the worker nodes to allow interaction with other AWS services like CloudWatch and SQS.
 - You can use a magically altered version of kubectl to access Kubernetes with IAM credentials.
 - With [Kubernetes Autoscaler](https://github.com/kubernetes/autoscaler) EC2 nodes can be added to and removed from the cluster dynamically, based on the resources demanded by the Pods.
-- Using annotation, you can tell Kubernetes what kind of load balancers the to deploy in the AWS environment - either internal or internet-facing, and either Classic Load Balancer or Network Load Balancer.
+- Using annotation, you can tell Kubernetes what kind of load balancers to deploy in the AWS environment - either internal or internet-facing, and either Classic Load Balancer or Network Load Balancer.

 Does this sound awesome?
 Well, that's because it is.
 But it's not all unicorns and puppies in EKS land.
 Some integrations are a real hassle to set up.
 This post aims to help you achieve these more complex setups.

 ## First challenge: many services, many load balancers
-Within Kubernetes you can define services.
+Within Kubernetes you can define Services.
 From the official Kubernetes documentation:
 > A Kubernetes Service is an abstraction which defines a logical set of Pods and a policy by which to access them - sometimes called a micro-service.

 Simply put, a Service is a collection of Pods.
 The Service is reachable at a consistent endpoint (either internal or external facing), no matter what happens to the underlying Pods.